MicheleValfre/MPI_LinearEquationsSolver/README.md

-# Parallel Linear Equations Solver Using The Jacobi Method
+# Parallel Linear Equations System Solver Using The Jacobi Method
+The following is a linear equations system solver developed for a university project.
+Both the sequential and parallel versions of the code are included.

 ## Build
 In order to build the program, create a build directory and run the Makefile: